shaloo/docs.arcana/docs/onboard-validators.md

 ---
 alias: onboard-validators
-title: 'Validator Onboarding'
+title: 'Validator Onboarding Guide'
 description: 'Validator onboarding guide contains instructions for the trusted partners on how to become a validator by setting up an Arcana ADKG node, install, upgrade, restart and more.'
 arcana:
   root_rel_path: .
 ---

-# Validator Onboarding
+# Validator Onboarding Guide

-This DKG validator onboarding guide is meant for trusted partners, the *'validators'*, who wish to set up DKG [[concept-validator-nodes|validator nodes]].
+This DKG validator onboarding guide is meant for **trusted partners**, the *'validators'*, who have partnered with {{config.extra.arcana.company_name}} to set up DKG [[concept-validator-nodes|validator nodes]].

-Validators in the Arcana distributed key generation [(DKG)]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md) subsystem play a crucial role in decentralizing the system by setting up and managing validator nodes.
-To qualify as a validator, you must be a trusted partner of Arcana and operate a DKG node.
+Validator nodes from trusted third parties participate in the {{config.extra.arcana.company_name}} distributed key generation [(DKG)]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md) subsystem.
+These validator partners have a crucial role to play in the decentralizing of the system by setting up and managing validator nodes.

+To qualify as a validator, you must be a trusted partner of {{config.extra.arcana.company_name}} and operate a DKG node.
 In return for participating in the DKG protocol and providing this service, validators earn rewards based on various factors such as the uptime of their node and the output of their key generation work.

 ## Validator Entry/ Exit

-Initially, Arcana Network will only work with a select group of trusted partners as validators.
+Initially, {{config.extra.arcana.company_name}} will only work with a select group of trusted partners as validators.
 In the future, we will establish a process for validators to join and leave the network.
-At mainnet launch, the Arcana DKG subsystem will include seven nodes in the key generation process, with four nodes operated by Arcana and three by our partners.
+At mainnet launch, the {{config.extra.arcana.company_name}} DKG subsystem will include seven nodes in the key generation process, with four nodes operated by {{config.extra.arcana.company_name}} and three by our partners.

 ## Validator Node Setup

-Arcana DKG is a permissioned system that only allows a trusted group of partners to join.
-To become an external validator node in the DKG subsystem, partners must be whitelisted by Arcana.
-This process involves providing an Ethereum address, which will be associated with a private key that verifies the node's identity and grants it access to the Arcana Network DKG subsystem.
+{{config.extra.arcana.company_name}} DKG is a permissioned system that only allows a trusted group of partners to join.
+To become an external validator node in the DKG subsystem, partners must be whitelisted by {{config.extra.arcana.company_name}}.
+This process involves providing an Ethereum address, which will be associated with a private key that verifies the node's identity and grants it access to the {{config.extra.arcana.company_name}} DKG subsystem.

 ### Prerequisites

 1. Validator node
 2. Monitoring tools
-3. Have a Hashicorp cloud server (or self-hosted server) preferably on a separate server than the validator node
+3. Have a Hashicorp cloud server (or self-hosted server) preferably on a separate server from the validator node
-4. Enable a [KV Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/kv) with path value set to `secret`.
+4. Enable a [KV Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/kv) with the path value set to `secret`.

    ```sh
    vault secrets enable -path=secret kv